 - Review and click on Finish to create the rule.

-- When you create any Transport rule in Exchange Online, by default its created in disabled state.
-Click on the Rule and toggle the switch to Enable.
+- When you create a Transport rule in Exchange Online, it is initially set to a disabled state by default.
+To activate the rule, click on the rule and switch it to Enable.

-We have created and Enabled a transport rule in Exchange Online of organization cloudinfra.net which blocks the domain techpress.net.
-Now, let’s send a test email from techpress.net to cloudinfra.net to see what results we get.
+We’ve created and activated a transport rule in Exchange Online for the organization cloudinfra.net to block emails from the techpress.net domain.
+Now, let’s test this rule by sending an email from techpress.net to cloudinfra.net and checking the result.

-Received below NDR email from postmaster@cloudinfra.net that there is A custom mail flow rule created by an admin at cloudinfra.net has blocked your message.
-Then you also see your reject explanation set in the Transport rule.
-We provided the explanation of rejection as Blacklisted domain.
-You can provide any explanation you want or keep it blank as well.
+You’ll receive the following Non-Delivery Report (NDR) email from postmaster@cloudinfra.net, indicating that a custom mail flow rule created by an admin at cloudinfra.net has blocked your message.
+The NDR also includes the rejection explanation, which we’ve set in the Transport rule as Blacklisted domain You can customize this explanation or leave it blank according to your preferences.

 Install-Module ExchangeOnlineManagement